-We are not currently accepting applications for our Degree Holder Entry Programme (DHEP).
-We expect to open for recruitment in Spring 2022.
-If this is the career for you, please register your interest for future opportunities.
-We will be in touch when we are next recruiting.
+We are currently accepting applications for the Degree Holder Entry Programme (DHEP).
+If this is the career for you please apply now.

 The Degree Holder Entry Programme is aimed at those who have an undergraduate degree in any subject.

 You will work towards a Graduate Diploma in Professional Policing Practice whilst you train as a Police Officer, making a difference to Sussex’s communities.
-You will be employed as a Police Officer from day one and receive a starting salary of £26,280 (£24,780 plus £1,500 South East allowance).
+You will be employed as a Police Officer from day one and receive a starting salary of £26,280 (which includes £1,500 South East allowance).
 The course combines practical “on the job” training with academic learning, allowing you to ‘earn while you learn’.

 We are only as good as our people.
 It's really important to us that our officers and staff can be themselves in the workplace and we believe that as an organisation we'll benefit from the variety of thinking, approaches and skills which diversity can bring; all of which helps us to deliver a better policing service.